okfde/opentender.eu/README.md

 # opentender.eu
-procurement portals for the DIGIWHIST project
+publications and static blog for the DIGIWHIST project on opentender.eu